meateffer/zabbix/README.md

 things I ran into with zabbix

-** to add any kind of checks to a something, either template or a host, first add the template or host and then check the items tab in the created object, for be this was not obvious for some reason :-)
+** to add any kind of checks to a something, either template or a host, first add the template or host and then check the items tab in the created object, to me this was not obvious for some reason :-)

 ## samba_share_test